A little while ago, my World History class went on a field study

 The sweet, sweet holy love does live

-In honored words, "We the people"
+In honored words, "We the

 Those eternal life He did give